coreyMerritt/rpete/README.md

 2. Install necessary dependencies.

-	- All users will need the library Pendulum:
+	- All users will need the Pendulum library:

 	```bash
   	pip install pendulum